kevinguo344/kevinguo344.github.io/src/markdown/crochetmatic.md

 	<div class="four columns" style="display:block;text-align:center">
 		<span style="display:block;text-align:center">
 		<img src="./images/final_version.svg" alt="Basic" width="70%" style="margin: 0 auto"/>
-		*Final Version (partially cut off)*
+		*Final Version*
 		</span>
 	</div>
 </div>

 The final needle version required minimal custom parts and instead relied upon off-the-shelf 0.125\" and 0.25\" diameter aluminum rods nested in one another.
 The hooks and pushers were 3D printed and manually fitted onto the pipes using force, glue, and rolled-up masking tape.
 The outer and inner components were each driven by rack-and-pinion mechanism with a motor module.
 Each module had an SG90 servo motor, which were not only small but also cheap, meaning that each needle could be driven by two motors.
-With

-### Machine movement
+Each row would have in total 5 different needles, meaning that there would have to be a total of 10 servo motors driven

+### Making the Knits

 With all these pieces, perhaps the most difficult part of the project was programming the movement of the machine.
 In most other knitting machines which make knits in two dimensions, this is simpler as the yarn is relatively restricted in where it can go and any knot is pulled either on the left or the right.
 However, in three dimensions where a single knot can have tension coming from six different sides, it\'s incredibly difficult to accurately predict how the yarn will behave when something is done to it.
-There were multiple rounds of testing and frustratingly long nights in order to finally come up with the final sequence of events.

-After building a unit version of the needle, I
+After building a unit version of the needle, I made a sequence of motions to create knits by hand and the actuated needle, which you can see below:

 <span style="display:block;text-align:center">
 <img src="./images/loop-by-hand.gif" alt="Label" width="75%" style="margin: 0 auto"/>
 *Looping by hand*
 </span>

+With this, I finally had an idea of how to to make knits with the needle.
+But translating it to machine movement was incredibly challenging.
+There were multiple rounds of endlessly testing minutely different sequences and frustratingly long nights in order to finally come up with the correct sequence that could reliably make the desired knots.

 <span style="display:block;text-align:center">
 <img src="./images/steps.svg" alt="Label" width="100%" style="margin: 0 auto"/>